KehanZhao/ArabidopsisLoF/README.md

 Expression data were obtained from Kawakatsu et al., Epigenomic Diversity in a Global Collection of Arabidopsis thaliana Accessions, Cell 166 (2), p492-505, 14 July 2016, http://dx.doi.org/10.1016/j.cell.2016.06.044.
 Kinship: https://1001genomes.org/data/GMI-MPI/releases/v3.1/SNP_matrix_imputed_hdf5/.
 Flowering time data: http://1001genomes.org/tables/1001genomes-FT10-FT16_and_1001genomes-accessions.html.

+LoF_calling.R in this repository is specific to the Arabidopsis dataset.
+A universal LoF caller that can be used for any species can be found at: https://github.com/KehanZhao/LoFMatrixBuilder.